AdamSL394/Responsive-Portfolio/README.md

 # Responsive-Portfolio

 This Repo shows the ability to change screen size using <a href="https://www.w3schools.com/css/css_rwd_mediaqueries.asp">Media Queries </a>
 We are able to set the Maximum or Minimum width we want our screen to adjust at.
-We can set specific alignment, padding, margin & much more at thess widths only & not effect the rest of our code.
+We can set specific alignment, padding, margin & much more at these widths only & not effect the rest of our code.
 Media Queries allow the layouts and information to adjust from Desktop to laptop, tablet or phone.

-## Prequisites
+## Perquisites
 You need to git pull this repo to your desktop using git clone . and the url from git hub.

 ## Running Tests